sscdelft/sscdelft.github.io/contact.md

 title: Join us!
 ---

 Our goal is to connect TU Delft PhD students from applied mathematics and computer science.
 If you want to get information of our activities, please [email us](mailto:SIAMSC-EWI@tudelft.nl) and state your full name and department.
+More information can also be found on our [promotion poster].